The Arts in Cuban Culture : Celebrating Havana's 500 Years of History

 Our flight to Havana from Tampa, Florida will take one hour.
 Once in Havana, we will be on our way to our B&B to drop off our luggage.
 Next we will have a panoramic visit to the city and have lunch in Old Havana.
 After lunch, we head back to our B&B to complete check-in.
 You will have free time to relax before we will gather for a welcome dinner.

-After breakfast, a Cuban architect will deliver a lecture about architectural restoration projects in Old Havana.
-The lecture will describe restoration efforts in three of 6 plazas we will visit later during the program.
-After the lecture we will visit Old Havana.
-Founded in 1519, UNESCO declared Old Havana Universal Patrimony of Humanity.
+After breakfast, a Cuban architect will deliver a walking visit-lecture about architectural restoration projects in Old Havana.
+The guided visit will describe restoration efforts in three plazas.
+Founded in November, 1519, UNESCO declared Old Havana Universal Patrimony of Humanity.
 You will learn about Old Havana as a unique urban development project that integrates community and economic development with art.
-Through a walking visit guided by our morning speaker we will visit Cathedral and Arms Squares.
 In Cathedral Square we will visit the Experimental Graphic Workshop (printmaking).
 In Arms Square we will stop to visit the Palace of Captains Generals and the City Museum of Havana.
 You will have free time to relax before we will gather for dinner.

 DAY 4 – VISUAL ARTS

-We begin with breakfast at our B&B followed by a lecture by a Cuban art historian and curator who will facilitate a conversation about the most interesting developments in Cuban contemporary arts as these relate to a more general state of affairs in Cuban society during the last decades.
-The lecture will be based on work exhibited at the Museum of Fine Arts-Cuban Collection, to be visited after the lecture.
+We begin with breakfast at our B&B followed by a museum walk-lecture at the Museum of Fine Arts-Cuban Collection by a Cuban art historian and curator who will facilitate a conversation about the most interesting developments in Cuban contemporary arts as these relate to a more general state of affairs in Cuban society during the last decades.
 The Cuban Art Collection is the most comprehensive display of artwork—spanning nearly three centuries.
 In the evening, we will have dinner and visit the Fábrica de Arte Cubano (FAC) (Cuban Arts Factory).
 FAC is the initiative of renowned Cuban musician X-Alfonso.
 The groundbreaking project uses nightlife as a platform for numerous cultural activities, art exhibits, performances, jazz concerts, even a film screening—all in the same venue on the same night.

 DAY 5 – DANCE